-This form is to collect information to help plan for your stay in mandatory quarantine.
+This form is to collect information to help plan for your stay in hotel quarantine.

 Do not complete the form unless you have booked a confirmed flight to Melbourne.

-This has been mandated by the Victorian Chief Health Officer to help slow the spread of coronavirus (COVID-19).
+This has been mandated by the Victorian Chief Health Officer to help slow the spread of COVID-19.

 Everyone entering Victoria from overseas must follow this rule, including people: